dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ---------------

-## Analysis Overview
+## Analysis Overview and Detailed Instructions

 Complete instructions for performing each step of **SuperCRUNCH** are provided here.
 The scripts are listed in the approximate order in which they should be used, and split among larger topics of interest.
-Helpful information can be displayed for all scripts on the command line by running them using the -h flag.
+Helpful information can also be displayed for all scripts on the command line by running them using the -h flag.

 ### [Starting Materials](#GSM):
 + [Obtaining Sequence Data](#OSD)